swdora109/swdora109/README.md

 - "Using Morphological Analysis to Teach Korean-speaking EFL Learners" (2022)
 - "Utilizing Suffixes in Teaching English Vocabulary to Korean-speaking Learners" (2022)
 - "The Impact of Information Gap Activities on Young KFL Learners' Oral Fluency" (2021)
-- "Learning Korean with Bidaduemi" - Co-authored (2016)